-In British Columbia, the Carbon Tax Act, Greenhouse Gas Reduction Targets Act, Clean Energy Act, Greenhouse Gas Reduction (Cap and Trade) Act and anticipated cap-and-trade regulations specifically affect, or may potentially affect, the operations of the Terasen Gas companies and FortisBC.
+In British Columbia, the Carbon Tax Act, Greenhouse Gas Reduction Targets Act, Clean Energy Act, Greenhouse Gas Reduction (Cap and Trade) Act and anticipated cap-and-trade regulations specifically affect, or may potentially affect, the operations of the FortisBC Energy companies and FortisBC Electric.

 Air emissions management is the main environmental concern of the Corporation's regulated gas utilities, primarily due to the uncertainties relating to new and emerging federal and provincial GHG laws, regulations and guidelines.
 While governmental policy direction is unfolding, it remains to be determined to what extent a GHG air emissions cap will impact these utilities.
-To help mitigate this uncertainty, the Terasen Gas companies participate in sectoral and industry groups to monitor the development of emerging regulations.
-In addition, TGI was an active participant in Canada's

-Voluntary Climate Change Challenge and Registry and, its successor, the Canadian Greenhouse Gas Challenge Registry.
-Involvement in stakeholder consultations by the Terasen Gas companies has occurred to ensure the perspective of the Companies is considered such that unnecessary prescriptive reporting requirements do not encumber existing asset integrity management processes that are in place to address operational risks around GHG emissions.
+To help mitigate this uncertainty, the FortisBC Energy companies participate in sectoral and industry groups to monitor the development of emerging regulations.
+Involvement in stakeholder consultations by the FortisBC Energy companies has occurred to ensure the perspective of the Companies is considered such that unnecessary prescriptive reporting requirements do not encumber existing asset integrity management processes that are in place to address operational risks around GHG emissions.

-Recent updates to the Government of British Columbia's Energy Plan and GHG reduction targets present risks and opportunities to the Terasen Gas companies and, to a lesser degree, FortisBC.
+The Government of British Columbia's Energy Plan and GHG reduction targets present risks and opportunities to the FortisBC Energy companies and, to a lesser degree, FortisBC Electric.
 The Greenhouse Gas Reduction Targets Act mandates a public sector reduction in GHG emissions of 33% from 2007 levels by 2020.
 This is coupled with mandates for all new electricity generation to be net carbon neutral.
 Energy objectives under the Clean Energy Act aim to ensure electricity self-sufficiency for British Columbia by 2016.
 The Clean Energy Act also places a new focus on clean demand-side management measures and smart metering technologies.
 In 2008 the Government of British Columbia amended the Utilities Commission Act to require the BCUC to ensure that utilities undertake efficiency and conservation measures in their operations and to consider the Government of British Columbia's energy objectives in specified approval processes.

-The energy and GHG emissions policies in British Columbia have created incentives to expand TGI's deployment of renewable energy, such as biogas, and to expand its Energy Efficiency and Conservation Program.
+The energy and GHG emissions policies in British Columbia have created incentives to expand FEI's deployment of renewable energy, such as biogas, and to expand its Energy Efficiency and Conservation Program.
 Additionally, the introduction of the Carbon Tax Act improves the competitive position of natural gas relative to other fossil fuels, as the tax is based on the amount of carbon dioxide equivalent emitted per unit of energy.
 Natural gas, therefore, has a lower tax rate than oil or coal products.

-TGI is one of the first utility companies in Canada to include alternative energy solutions as part of its regulated energy service offerings.
-TGI recently received approval from the BCUC for a new renewable natural gas program, on a limited basis, for an initial two-year period.
-An equivalent of 10% of the subscribed customers' natural gas requirements will be sourced from local renewable energy projects feeding gas supply into the TGI network.
-As part of this program, TGI has received approval to activate two projects that will upgrade raw biogas into biomethane, which will be added to TGI's distribution system.
-Use of biomethane will reduce emissions from waste decomposition and will help address the Government of British Columbia's climate change goals.
+FEI is one of the first utility companies in Canada to include alternative energy solutions as part of its regulated energy service offerings.
+FEI received approval from the BCUC for a new renewable natural gas program, on a limited basis, for an initial two-year period ending in 2012.
+An equivalent of 10% of the subscribed customers' natural gas requirements will be sourced from local renewable energy projects feeding the gas supply network.
+As part of this program, FEI has received approval to activate two projects that upgrade raw biogas into biomethane, which is then added to FEI's distribution system.
+One of the projects is operational and has been injecting gas into FEI's distribution system since September 2010, while the other will be operational by the end of 2012.
+Use of biomethane will help reduce emissions from waste decomposition and will help address the Government of British Columbia's climate-change goals.